GET IN TOUCH

 Post-Levy Options

-- Exemption refunds: Taxpayers can request a refund of exempt funds within nine months.
-Claims require a complete list of supporting evidence and an exemption filing.
+• Exemption refunds — Taxpayers have nine months from the levy date to claim exemption and request a refund of exempt funds.
+Claims require a complete list of supporting evidence and a timely exemption filing.

-- Legal action: Taxpayers may request a court hearing date for a tentative ruling on wrongful levy, identity theft, or seizure of exempt income or benefits.
+• Legal action — Taxpayers may request a court hearing for a ruling on wrongful levy, identity theft, or seizure of exempt income or benefits.

 Special Situations

-Certain financial situations affect how Minnesota bank levies work.
+Certain financial situations affect how levies on Minnesota banks work.
 Joint accounts, business assets, and trust accounts create unique complications when determining exemptions and responsibilities.

 Joint Accounts

 Joint bank accounts are subject to levy even if only one account holder owes debt.
 Creditors typically freeze the balance, and the other party must file an exemption claim supported by bank statements or other documents to protect their share.
-Without timely filing, exempt funds such as government benefits may be taken.
+Without timely filing, exempt funds may be taken.

 Business Accounts

 Business accounts may be targeted when unpaid taxes or debts remain unresolved.
 Levying officers can seize business assets, including operating capital, which may affect payroll and vendor payments.
-In certain cases, corporate officers or directors may become personally liable, meaning both company and personal accounts are at risk until the obligation is fully paid.
+In certain cases, corporate officers or directors may become personally liable, meaning both the company's and their personal accounts are at risk until the obligation is fully paid.

 Trust and Estate Accounts

 Trust and estate accounts create unique issues in the levy process.
 Beneficiary rights may limit what creditors can access, but financial institutions will often freeze funds until proper documentation is submitted.
-Under Minnesota state laws, fiduciaries must provide bank statements, court orders, or other documents to prove exempt status before funds are released.
+Fiduciaries must provide bank statements, court orders, or other documents to prove exempt status before funds are released.

 Other Complexities

-Some circumstances complicate the levy process, such as interstate banking or incarceration status.
-Reciprocal agreements allow levies across states, while incarcerated individuals may qualify for temporary protections.
-However, exemption notices, claims, and other required filings must still be submitted on time with complete documents.
+Some circumstances complicate the levy process.
+Where a taxpayer was incarcerated or received public assistance during the six months before the levy, the exemption time limit increases to sixty days after deposit.
+Exemption notices, claims, and other required filings must still be submitted on time with complete documents.
 Missing deadlines often results in permanent loss of protected funds.

 How Long a Minnesota Bank Levy Lasts